Hello and welcome..

 With many of us living such busy and stressful lives it is our responsibility to take time to look after our own health and wellness.
 Reflexology is an incredible way to put this into action and start taking care of you.

 I hold a VTCT Level 3 Diploma in Reflexology, and I am a full member of the Association of Reflexologists.
-Continual study and professional development is very important to me so do keep a look out for more treatments coming soon.
+Continual study and professional development is very important to me so I regularly complete courses to further my knowledge and experience.
+You can find out more about my latest qualifications by clicking "Read More" below.

 I look forward to welcoming you to my treatment space.